skokielibrary/spl-content/_content/annabelle/services--accessibility-special-needs.markdown

 published: true
 ---

-We endeavor to make the library a welcoming place for people of all abilities.
-Our building is ADA-compliant and we have many free services and devices for persons with disabilities.
+We strive to make the library a welcoming place for people of all abilities.
+Our building is ADA-compliant; some of our many free services and devices for persons with disabilities are listed below.
 For more information, contact Dawn Wlezien at 847-324-3185 or dwlezien@skokielibrary.info.

-##Assistive Devices, Technology, and Resources
+##Assistive Devices and Technology
 - Wheelchair and scooters
 - Sound amplification in auditorium and meeting rooms
 - Computers with JAWS and ZoomText software
 - Braille printer
-- Braille books
-- VisualTek enlarger and portable enlargers for loan
+- VisualTek enlargers
-- Home delivery of books, DVDs, and CDs

 ##Talking Books Discussion